murillo-group/sarkas/docs/contributing/dev_report_issues.rst

 <https://github.com/murillo-group/sarkas>`_ page.

 We encourage any interested user to actively contribute to the development of SARKAS.
-Please follow the guidelines outlined on our `Contributing to Sarkas <dev_contributing>`_ and get started.
+Please follow the guidelines outlined on our `Example of a contribution <dev_example>`_ and get started.